 The Company considers cash and cash equivalents to include cash on hand, deposits with banks and all highly liquid investments with an original maturity of three months or less.
-Cash and cash equivalents includes restricted cash of \$0.9 million and \$0.1 million as of February 28, 2021 and February 29, 2020, respectively, in support of bank guarantees for certain customers and leased facilities.
+Cash and cash equivalents includes restricted cash of \$0.3 million and \$0.9 million as of February 28, 2022 and February 28, 2021, respectively, in support of bank guarantees for certain customers and leased facilities in international locations.